Population III star formation in an X-ray background: V. Environmental dependence and halo occupation probability: Summary

 \item {\bf Fitting functions for the Pop~III occupation probability of minihaloes.} We provide fitting functions for the redshift evolution of the Pop~III halo occupation probability for simulations with and without X-ray feedback.
 These can be used in semi-analytic models of Pop~III star formation and for predictions of PISNe rates, particularly in light of upcoming Roman and LSST large-scale surveys.
 Given our limited sample size, we are unable to split the fitting functions by environment. \end{enumerate}

-Future work will incorporate additional X-ray sources (HMXBs, AGNs, Pop~II supernovae, etc.) and more sophisticated physical prescriptions — including bursty star formation \citep{sugimura_violent_2024,kang_impact_2025} and mechanical supernova feedback \citep{kimm_towards_2015} — to obtain more robust predictions for $\npop$ and to explore the role of X-rays in the formation of the first galaxies.
+Future work will incorporate additional X-ray sources (HMXBs, AGNs, Pop~II supernovae, etc.) and more sophisticated physical prescriptions — including bursty star formation \citep{sugimura_violent_2024,kang_impact_2025}, mechanical supernova feedback \citep{kimm_towards_2015}, metallicity-dependent Pop~II IMFs \citep{chon_transition_2021}, and BH gas accretion \citep{park_accretion_2011,sugimura_structure_2020} — to obtain more robust predictions for $\npop$ and to explore the role of X-rays in the formation of the first galaxies.